-In the 21st century, the number of women working in the construction industry is still surprisingly low.
+In the 21st century, the number of women working in the construction industry and women role models is still surprisingly low.
 Figures show that only 11% of the 2.96 million pound industry is female.

 Along with a shortage of skills, the lack of female representation is arguably a key factor in holding back the growth of the construction industry.